The Ultimate Guide to Troubleshooting Kiln Problems

 - When your kiln relay is defective

 4. Check if the kiln’s temperature rises faster than the higher limit allowed by the computer.
 A stuck relay may cause this problem.
-A stuck relay refers to a ring that runs, even when the switch is turned off.
+A stuck relay is a switch that stays on even when turned off.

 5. Check the room temperature.
 If the room temperature is excessively hot, the kiln may automatically turn off.